-As a result of our massive increase in wealth during a relatively short period, many people are warming up to the FIRE movement where they retire in their 30s, 40s, or 50s to live the good life supported by their investments.
+As a result of our massive increase in wealth since the previous financial crisis, many people are warming up to the FIRE movement where they retire in their 30s, 40s, or 50s to live the good life supported by their investments.

 I define being financially independent as having enough investment income to cover your desired life’s living expenses.

 Some people go the Lean FIRE route by living relatively frugally.
 While others strive to go the Fat FIRE route because of their desire to live it up.
 Only you can decide whether you’re truly comfortable with your finances.

 For us, we’re still about $50,000 a year short in passive income to feel completely independent financially.
 Ideally, we’d like to have a steady $350,000 in investment income each year.
 That’s what happens when you have kids.
 Therefore, our FIRE journey continues.

 Instead of glorifying financial independence and those who are financially independent, let’s have a more difficult conversation.
 I’m sure some of you find it nauseating to read about some FIRE folk’s fabulous lives.

 Not all is sunshine and samurai swords in the land of FIRE.
 In fact, one could argue that most FIRE folks are maladjusted misfits who’ve never been able to fit in.

-The Not So Obvious Reasons People Want To Achieve FIRE
+The Not So Obvious Reasons Why People Want To Achieve FIRE

 Here are my 10 not so obvious reasons why people want to become financially independent.
 The truth hurts.
 But the truth also sets us free.